robotec-ua/robotec_frame_publisher/README.md

 # Odometry Publisher Node
-The package is created for only one task : to be a middle-man between odometry data source and EKF and produce only one type of messages, used to create navigation frames (map and odom).
+The package is dedicated to be a unified frame publisher for dynamic data.
+It has a simple interface and a straightforward functionality.

 ## Table of contents
 * [Structure](#project_structure)